-The image of a young Perer Fonda in the movie “Easy Rider” are a thing of the past when it comes to today’s motorcycle riders.
+The image of a young Peter Fonda in the movie “Easy Rider” is a thing of the past when it comes to today’s motorcycle riders.
 The typical biker today has aged a bit since then.

 Today’s older riders are also well educated with college degrees or better, with a lifetime of assets to protect.
 Motorcycle riding has lead to some catastrophic accidents.
 So, what’s the right insurance coverage for this new generation of bikers in North Carolina?

 The North Carolina Division of Motor Vehicles requires motorcyclists to prove they are covered for the possible expenses associated with riding a motorcycle by having adequate levels of liability insurance.

 By maintaining the minimum levels of coverage, NC riders meet the mandatory insurance requirements:

 - $35,000 for bodily injuries or death to one person in a single accident.

 - $60,000 for bodily injuries or deaths to more than one person in a single accident.